Decisions

 Summary

-The complainant alleged that the length of the extension of time the Public Health Agency of Canada (PHAC) took under subsection 9(1) of the Access to Information Act to respond to an access request was unreasonable.
-The request was for all records related to providing guidance to the provinces on social distancing from January 1, 2020 to April 26, 2022.
+The complainant alleged that the extension of time Public Services and Procurement Canada (PSPC) took under subsection 9(1) of the Access to Information Act to respond to an access request was unreasonable.
+The request was for materials relating to the sixth interprovincial crossing between Gatineau and Ottawa.
 The allegation falls under paragraph 30(1)(c) of the Act.

 Read more